sixuanhan/nuggets/IMPLEMENTATION.md

-	int numPlayers;  // the number of players that have joined the games int goldRemaining;  // the number of unclaimed nuggets player_t* players[MaxPlayers+1];  // an array of players hashtable nuggetsInPile;  // where all the gold is and how many nuggets there are in each pile } game_t;
+	int numPlayers;  // the number of players that have joined the games int goldRemaining;  // the number of unclaimed nuggets player_t* players[MaxPlayers+1];  // an array of players hashtable_t* nuggetsInPile;  // where all the gold is and how many nuggets there are in each pile } game_t;
 ```